Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 We mentioned how the overall cost of a feed-in tariff has dropped to around $0.04 – 0.15 per kilowatt hour.
 A VPP will often offer a significant price jump from a typical feed-in tariff for your solar electricity when it calls for it.
 This is called a time-of-use tariff.

-The price per kilowatt hour (kWh) for a VPP time-of-use tariff can range widely depending on the VPP and time of day they use your solar battery.
-There are a lot of terms and conditions that need to be met to get the high end of that payout in addition to shopping around for the highest-paying energy retailer.
-It could very well be worth your while though as the increase might fit well with your energy consumption patterns.
+The price per kilowatt hour (kWh) for a VPP time-of-use tariff can range widely depending on the VPP and time of day they use your solar battery to discharge and relieve the grid.
+There are a lot of terms and conditions that need to be met to get the high end of that payout.
+You might also want to shop around for the highest-paying energy retailer.

 If you’re interested in learning more about VPPs, you might want to check out the following article titled, What is a Virtual Power Plant (VPP)?